FIVE MOST SURPRISING FINDS

 Lineberry, Be Free or Die, 2017

-At Fort Johnson, the first fortification, he gave the correct signal — two long blasts and one short blast of the steam whistle.
-The sentries waved the Planter through.
-At the next checkpoint, the same.
-And the next.
-At each Confederate battery, the guns that could have blown the Planter out of the water remained silent because the man at the wheel knew the codes, held the posture, wore the hat.
+At Fort Johnson, the first fortification, he gave the correct signal — two long blasts and one short blast of the steam whistle — and the sentries waved the Planter through.
+The next checkpoint went the same.
+So did the one after.
+Guns at each Confederate battery stayed silent, though they could have blown the Planter out of the water, because the man at the wheel knew the codes, held the posture, and wore the hat.

 The Confederacy saluted Robert Smalls past its own defenses.

-Once beyond the range of Confederate guns, Smalls hauled down the Confederate flag, raised a white bedsheet that Hannah had brought for this purpose, and steered for the Union blockade fleet.
+Beyond the range of Confederate guns, Smalls hauled down the Confederate flag and raised the white bedsheet Hannah had brought for this purpose.
+He steered for the Union blockade fleet.
 The USS Onward, a Union gunboat, spotted the white flag, held its fire, and received the Planter and its passengers.

 “He wore the captain’s hat.
 He mimicked the captain’s posture.
 He gave the correct signal codes at five Confederate checkpoints.
 An enslaved man sailed a Confederate warship to freedom while the Confederacy saluted him past.”